QUIQQER/package-bricks/README.md

 QUIQQER Bricks
 ========

-Bricks are modules with freely definable fields, they allow you to create modules that meet exactly those requirements.
+Bricks are small blocks that you can set free on your website.

-Within the template areas you can place all kinds of content, such as advertising banners, contact data, news and blog entries, pictures and so on.
+Within the template areas you can place all kinds of bricks, such as advertising banners, content bricks, contact data, news and blog entries, pictures and so on.

 In order to make it easier for you and so that you can design your website quickly